codeHaiku22/Arch-Linux-Installation-Guide/README.md

 ___
 ## Create a User Account
 This is an excellent opportunity to create a user account.
-A non-root account is a preferred method of logging into the graphical desktop environment which will be install in the next section.
+A non-root account is a preferred method of logging into the graphical desktop environment which will be installed in the next section.
 The method of creation for the user account will automatically create the home directory for the user as well.
 In addition, we can give this account sudo privileges.
 For that, we will also need to install the `sudo` command, itself.

 ### Add User and Home Directory
 Use the `useradd` command with the `-m` option to create a new user and to generate the home directory for the new user.